FlyingIsland/pktakes-scrapy/README.md

 Sample command-line usage:

-Shortform :python  ./ScrapeParktakes.py -p /tmp -c "AQUA++” Longform  :python  ./ScrapeParktakes.py --path /tmp --category "AQUA++"
+Shortform :python3  ./ScrapeParktakes.py -p /tmp -c "AQUA++” Longform  :python3  ./ScrapeParktakes.py --path /tmp --category "AQUA++"

 Result of each of the above commands is in CSV file created under the path specified.